iKenndac/new-blog/content/posts/2024-12-17-journey-to-cascable-studio-pt-1-app-review.md

 #### Failure #4: There Are Frustratingly Few Technical People in App Review

 Now.
 I *will* grant that Apple Events are a fairly low-level technology.
-It's also a very old one — when looking up documentation for Apple Events to give to app review to show it's a public Apple technology, I found [a document](https://developer.apple.com/library/archive/documentation/mac/pdf/Interapplication_Communication/Intro_to_Apple_Events.pdf) with this diagram in it:
+It's also a very old one — when looking up documentation for Apple Events to give to App Review to show it's a public Apple technology, I found [a document](https://developer.apple.com/library/archive/documentation/mac/pdf/Interapplication_Communication/Intro_to_Apple_Events.pdf) with this diagram in it:

 <img width="374" src="/pictures/cascable-studio-app-review/apple-events.png" />
 {:.center}